ghdl/ghdl/doc/using/InvokingGHDL.rst

 Invoking GHDL
 #############

-The form of the :program:`ghdl` command is :samp:`ghdl command [options...]`.
+The form of the :program:`ghdl` command is ``ghdl command [options...]``.
 There are multiple available commands, but these general rules apply:

 * The first argument selects the command.
 The options are used to slightly modify the action.
 * No option is allowed before the command.
 Except for the run command, no option is allowed after a filename or a unit name.

 ..
 HINT::
    If the number of options is large and the command line length is beyond the system limit, you can use a response file.
-An argument that starts with a :samp:`@` is considered as a response file; it is replaced by arguments read from the file (separated by blanks and end of line).
+An argument that starts with a ``@`` is considered as a response file; it is replaced by arguments read from the file (separated by blanks and end of line).

 ..
 HINT::
    Only the most common commands and options are shown here.
 For most advanced and experimental features see section :ref:`REF:Command`.

 ..
 WARNING::
-   During analysis and elaboration GHDL may read the :samp:`std` and :samp:`ieee` files.
+   During analysis and elaboration GHDL may read the ``std`` and ``ieee`` files.
 The location of these files is based on the prefix, which is (in priority order):

 	* the :option:`--PREFIX` command line option
 	* the :envvar:`GHDL_PREFIX` environment variable
 	* a built-in default path.
-It is a hard-coded path on GNU/Linux, and it corresponds to the value of the :samp:`HKLM\Software\Ghdl\Install_Dir` registry entry on Windows.
+It is a hard-coded path on GNU/Linux, and it corresponds to the value of the ``HKLM\Software\Ghdl\Install_Dir`` registry entry on Windows.

 	You should use the :option:`--disp-config` command to display and debug installation problems.